llami-team/.github/profile/README.md

 🗺️ We are located in Gyeonggi-do, South Korea.

 👩‍💻 If there's anything else you'd like to talk about, please reach out to contact@llami.net.

+🌟 We mainly develop a service called LLAMI Chat (라미챗).